American Horror Story: Cult: Critical response

 American Horror Story: Cult received mostly positive reviews from critics.
-The review aggregator Rotten Tomatoes gave the season a 73% approval rating, with an average rating of 7.05/10, based on 49 reviews.
+The review aggregator Rotten Tomatoes gave the season a 73% approval rating, with an average rating of 7.05/10, based on 218 reviews.
 The site's consensus reads, "American Horror Story: Cult intrigues with timely, over-the-top creepiness - and lots of clowns - despite being hampered by broad political generalizations and occasional holes in the narrative's logic."
 On Metacritic, the season was given a score of 66 out of 100 based on 24 reviews, indicating "generally positive reviews".

-Awards and nominations
+Accolades

 In its seventh season, the series has been nominated for 25 awards, 3 of them were won.